 Numbers don't lie.

-Here’s a look at Google search returns for “social media” over the past few years:
+Here’s a look at Google search returns for “social media” as it rose in popularity:

-I’ll refrain from saying "I told you so."
-I’m classy like that.
+See those numbers?
+That's some sudden, explosive growth.
+(I'll refrain from saying "I told you so."
+I'm classy like that.)

 I think it's because the reality of social media initiatives—that they're internal commitments, not advertising campaigns—has derailed more than a few organizations from really implementing effective, measurable programs.
 Most companies can't sustain social media engagement because they lack the internal editorial infrastructure to support it.